U.S. widens sanctions to four Syrian officials, TV station, airline

 The United States also accused the privately held Al-Dunya Television of assisting Assad's propaganda by airing forced confessions.
 Al-Dunya also helped the government disseminate fake weapons busts and arrest people it had interviewed, according to Treasury.

-Treasury also blacklisted, or designated, four Syrian officials: the ministers of defence, health, industry, and justice, as part of its broader steps to stymie the government's activities.
-The defence minister, Fahed Jaseem al-Freij, has been in charge of Syria's armed forces during air strikes and executions of civilians, according to the U.S. government.
+Treasury also blacklisted, or designated, four Syrian officials: the ministers of defense, health, industry, and justice, as part of its broader steps to stymie the government's activities.
+The defense minister, Fahed Jaseem al-Freij, has been in charge of Syria's armed forces during air strikes and executions of civilians, according to the U.S. government.

 "Treasury will continue to use all of the tools at our disposal to expose and disrupt the financial networks of those responsible for the Syrian government's egregious campaign to suppress its people," Treasury Undersecretary for Terrorism and Financial Intelligence David Cohen said in a statement.